tschaub/suite/integrationdocs/source/howtouse/compose.rst

 Compose Your Map
 ================

-Now that the data is imported and styled, you can now organize your layers and compose them into a finished map.
+Now that the data is imported and styled, you can organize and compose your into a map.
 GeoExplorer allows creation of web mapping applications based on layers served through GeoServer.

 #.
 Run GeoExplorer.
 You can do this by navigating to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer --> GeoExplorer` or by opening a web browser and browsing to http://localhost:8080/geoserver/www/GeoExplorer .